 One of the most attractive parks for tourists and visitors in Baden-Baden is the historic Leichnettler Ali garden, which was established during the nineteenth century AD and contains a large number of perennial trees, young shrubs, and picturesque flowers.
 It also passes through the small Aus River, and it has many paths designated for running, walking, and hiking places.

 Frieder Borda Museum

-One of the most important monuments of the city of Baden-Baden is the Frieder-Borda Museum, which contains many pieces of art, artwork, paintings, and expressive works from famous artists, such as: Gerard Richter, Jackson Pollock and Picasso.Read:What are the best cities for tourism in Turkey?
+One of the most important monuments of the city of Baden-Baden is the Frieder-Borda Museum, which contains many pieces of art, artwork, paintings, and expressive works from famous artists, such as: Gerard Richter, Jackson Pollock and Picasso.Read:Report on tourism in the Maldives

 The Faberge Museum includes many art and historical pieces belonging to the Russian Caesars who ruled the region in the late nineteenth and early twentieth centuries, including: Muwahijat and stone statues covered in precious stones.